heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 ---
 layout: post
-title: When I tried to build AI chatbot app
+title: Building AI chatbot app
-description: Curiousity to learn about AI has made me to build AI chatbot app from scripting it in mIRC program, and then .NET C#, and finally by using JavaScript library.
+description: To make a computer program to talk like a human is something very interesting to explore.
+A curiosity to learn about it get me started it back in 2014.
 keywords: artificial intelligence, chatbot app, AIML, SIML, elizabot.js
 tags: [Artificial Intelligence, Chatbot, Programming]
 comments: true
 ---

-### It started with mIRC
+### It began with a IRC client program called mIRC

-Back in 2004, I had used a chatting program called [mIRC](http://www.mirc.com/).
-It's a program to connect to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) networks and started chatting with other people in the chatroom.
+Back in 2004, I had been using a chit-chat client program called [mIRC](http://www.mirc.com/).
+It's a program to connect to [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) networks and started chatting with other people in the chatrooms called channels.

-### Chit-chat is boring, let's do scripting
+### Chit-chat was boring, but not "scripting"

-There is an interesting feature in mIRC program called **Remote** under mIRC Editor.
-This is where the advanced things happened.
-It's a scripting tool.
-From this feature, people were expending the capailities of the mIRC program.
-See [this link](http://www.mircscripts.org/), [this link](http://hawkee.com/mirc/snippets/), or [this link](http://www.oldschoolirc.com/scripts) to see what other people did with mIRC scripting.
+mIRC program had an insteresting feature called **Remote** under its Editor menu.
+It was a scripting tool.
+This is where people were expanding the program capabilities.
+Check [this link](http://www.mircscripts.org/), [this link](http://hawkee.com/mirc/snippets/), or [this link](http://www.oldschoolirc.com/scripts) to see what other people did with that mIRC scripting.

-Also, I had made few mIRC scripts if you're curious to see how the scripting was written and worked:
+Yep, I had made few mIRC scripts too, in case you're curious to see how the scripting was written and worked:

 - [Dino IRC Sc.
 (Final Dev.).zip](https://www.dropbox.com/s/5m6fcpwfe998vg1/Dino%20IRC%20Sc.%20%28Final%20Dev.%29.zip?dl=0) - Official casual script, channel protections, private protections, a bunch of utilities and more...
 - [Nikotin3.zip](https://www.dropbox.com/s/2cjjvfsw9m2wpwa/Nikotin3.zip?dl=0) - War script (Revenge)